mntushar/ReactVirtualGrid/README.md

 # React Virtual Grid Component

 The VirtualGrid component is a React-based virtualised grid designed to efficiently render large datasets by dynamically loading and displaying only the visible rows.
-This approach enhances performance and reduces memory usage.It supports both offset and cursor pagination.
+This approach enhances performance and reduces memory usage.
+It supports both offset and cursor pagination.

 ### Props